How to measure the social and environmental impact of your company and how to improve it

 • What is the risk to people and the planet that impact does not occur as expected?

-The IMP offers a template on their website to help organizations set up an impact measurement process from scratch.
+The IMP offers a template on their website to help organisations set up an impact measurement process from scratch.
 The table can also be used as a checklist for ensuring that existing impact data provides sufficient coverage across the five dimensions to enable robust assessment.

 Data to value impacts can be collected through 3 approaches: Qualitative, Quantitative, and Monetary.